Dynamic Optimization with Convergence Guarantees: Introduction

-In the special case when $f=0$ and the positivity constraints~\eqref{eqn:positive} are removed, then~\refOCP reduces to finding a solution of the differential equations~\eqref{eqn:dae} subject to~\eqref{eqn:point}.
-Our method then becomes that of solving a sequence of finite-dimensional, unconstrained least-squares problems $\operatornamewithlimits{min}_{x\in\cX_{h,p}} r(x)$, where the mesh is refined until the feasibility residual $r_\text{feas}$ is below the required tolerance.
-Least-squares methods for solving linear and nonlinear ordinary differential equations, with high-order convergence guarantees, have been available for some time~\cite{locker1978,ascher1978}.
-This paper can be interpreted as a generalization of this approach to solving dynamic optimization problems.
+For the special case when $f=0$ and the inequality constraints~\eqref{eqn:positive} are removed, \refOCP reduces to finding a solution of the differential equations~\eqref{eqn:dae} subject to~\eqref{eqn:point}.
+Our method then reduces to that of the the least-squares method~\cite{locker1978,ascher1978}, i.e.\ solving a sequence of finite-dimensional least-squares problems where the mesh is refined until the feasibility residual $r_\text{feas}$ is below the required tolerance.
+The method in this paper can therefore be interpreted as a generalization of least-squares methods for differential equations to dynamic optimization problems.
+The extension and analysis is not straightforward, because of the interaction in $\Phi$ between $r$ and the additional two terms involving the objective and inequality constraints.